Masonry Wall - Design Rules

 Block Grouting

 This option defines how the wall is grouted.
-If "Partially Grouted" is chosen, then the spacing of grout will be based on the bar spacing defined on the Masonry Out tab.
+If "Partially Grouted" is chosen, then the spacing of grout will be based on the maximum bar spacing defined on the Masonry Out tab.

 Reinforced